 Analysis

-The Contact Angle software was then used to analyse the recorded footage.
+The Contact Angle software was then used to analyze the recorded footage.
 A region of interest (ROI) was defined by the user, with the bottom the ROI defining the measurement baseline.
 Edge detection of the droplet was combined with a polynomial fitting method to calculate the contact angle in each frame of the video.
-For more details of this method, please see our contact angle theory and measurement guide.

 Contact angle measurement using the Ossila Contact Angle software.